dmachard/python-dnstap-receiver/README.md

 This Python module acts as a DNS tap streams receiver for DNS servers.
 Input streams can be a unix socket or multiple remote dns servers.
-The output is printed directly to stdout or send to remote tcp address in JSON, YAML or one line text format and more.
+The output is printed directly to stdout or sent to remote tcp address in JSON, YAML or one line text format and more.

 ## Table of contents